 Except for History, all courses must be pre- or post-approved.
-History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office at Reves.
+History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office.
 Grades will not appear on transcripts or be included in GPA calculations.
 Credits will appear as transfer credits on W&M transcripts.

 Program Fees: The tuition exchange agreement between William & Mary and St Andrews allows W&M students to pay their regular tuition and fees to W&M while taking classes at St Andrews.
 The exchange program is best for Virginia in-state students.
 Students not selected for the exchange program have the option of assisted enrollment, which requires W&M students to pay tuition directly to St Andrews.
-Out-of-state students often find that assisted enrollment is the best option.
+Out-of-state students often find that assisted enrollment is the best option financially.

 Students will pay for housing, meals, and other fees on site in Scotland.

 Students are billed a $475 study abroad fee.
 CISI international medical/evacuation insurance is required for all students who study abroad and a fee of $170 is applied to the W&M student account prior to the start of the program.
 Students are responsible for airfare and visa costs.

 Students participating in semester long study abroad programs must have a visa and/or required entry documents.
 Please familiarize yourself with the requirements prior to applying and begin the application process as soon as possible after you are nominated for the program.
 As a reminder, your passport must be valid for at least 6 months after the end of the program.

 Housing and Meals: Accommodation costs are paid directly to St Andrews and vary based on accommodation type.
 Students will apply for housing online once accepted.
 There are several housing options, including catered (19 meals a week) or self-catered (kitchen facilities, but no meals provided), and en-suite (private) or shared bathrooms.
 Prices vary by residence hall and whether the room is single occupancy or shared.